MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 ## Obtain Azure AD Group SID using PowerShell

 1. Launch PowerShell with elevated account privileges (**Run as Administrator**) and ensure your system is configured to run PowerShell scripts.
-To learn more, refer to [About Execution Policies] (https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies?).
+To learn more, refer to [About Execution Policies](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies?).
 2. [Install Azure PowerShell module](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-5.1.0).
 3. Sign into your Azure AD tenant.
  ...